Last Updated August 2018

 Pastor Catherine L. Schibler Keegan '82

-The Rev. Schibler is a Lutheran pastor and assistant to the bishop within the Northwestern Ohio Synod.
+The Rev. Schibler is a Lutheran pastor.
 She is the regional representative for her synod with Portico Benefits Service, a group that provides retirement and life insurance benefits to pastors, ministers and lay employees within the Evangelical Lutheran Church in America (ELCA).
 A volunteer in the Office of Advancement, she is a member of Gamma Phi Beta sorority.
 As a student, she participated in the Wittenberg music program and was a member of The Torch newspaper staff.
-She is married to Clayton Keegan, and many of her relatives are Wittenberg alumni, including three of her sisters and daughter, Meredith ’16.
+She is married to Clayton Keegan, and many of her relatives are Wittenberg alumni, including three of her sisters and daughters, Meredith ’16 and Sarah ’17.

 Mr. Lewis W. Shaw, II '66

 Mr. Shaw is the chairman and CEO of Jackson-Shaw Co., a real estate development company that specializes in development opportunities for light office, light industrial, office/warehouse, and hospitality services.
 Mr. Shaw, who was a philosophy major at Wittenberg, has worked in the Office of Advancement as a volunteer in addition to his service on the Board of Directors.
 During his tenure on the Board, he has helped to lead the construction of the Health, Wellness and Athletics Facility, the renovation of Blair Hall and the restoration of Commencement Hollow.